pablogila/Maat/README.md

-# Maat v2.5.3
+# Maat v2.6.0-dev1

 Welcome to **M**y **A**n**A**lysis **T**ools; or just **Maat**, as the Egyptian goddess of truth, order, and justice.

-Just as an egyptian goddess fallen from the sky, this Python package makes my life easier when analyzing INS, FTIR and Raman CSV data files, among others.
+Just as an Egyptian goddess fallen from the sky, this Python package makes my life easier when analyzing scientific data, such as experimental INS, FTIR and Raman CSV data files, among others.

-Bear in mind that, as any egyptian god, Maat is not perfect and may be full of bugs.
-Please report any issues you may find.
+Like the Egyptian goddess, Maat is *married* to [Thoth](https://github.com/pablogila/Thoth), a super useful text file management package.
+Note that Thoth is required to run Maat.
+I don't know if this is lore accurate, but seriously, Thoth is a dependency to run the Maat package, so go ahead and install it.

 ## Installation